stjude-dnb-binfcore/sc-epigenie/README.md

 </p>

-# Single cell/Single-nucleus ATAC seq workflow  (scATACseq)
+# Single-cell (nucleus) ATAC-seq workflow  (scATACseq)

-This repository contains a collection of analysis modules designed to process and analyze single cell ATAC (scATAC) data from 10X sequencing technology.
+This repository contains a collection of analysis modules designed to process and analyze single-cell ATAC (nucleus) ATAC-seq data from 10X sequencing technology.

 ## To access the code in this repository: